tap349/tap349.github.io/_posts/2016-09-22-migrate-from-postgresql-94-to-95.md

 $ brew link postgresql
 ```

-this will also initialize new database but you can always do it manually:
+install command will also initialize new database but
+you can always do it manually if something goes wrong:

 ```sh
 $ initdb /usr/local/var/postgres